dacase/rnamotif/README.md

 ```
 ## rmprune

-Many descriptors, eg, a variable length stem that contains a variable
+Many descriptors, (such as a variable length stem that contains a variable
-length loop have several solutions that differ only in that the stem has
+length loop) have several solutions that differ only in that the stem has
-had bases on one or the other or both ends `unzipped'  rmprune takes the
+had bases on one or the other or both ends `unzipped'.  *rmprune* takes the
-output of rnamotif and removes unzipped solutions, leaving only that
+output of *rnamotif* and removes unzipped solutions, leaving only that
 solution with the longest possible stem.

 As an example consider this descriptor: